thebeeempress25-gif/bee-empress/README.md

 # The Bee Empress - Luxury Beeswax E-commerce

-A production-ready, premium e-commerce website for luxury beeswax candles, solid perfumes, and fragrance bars.
-Built with React, TypeScript, Tailwind CSS, and Supabase.
+A production-ready, premium e-commerce website for luxury beeswax candles, solid perfumes, and fragrance baRs Built with React, TypeScript, Tailwind CSS, and Supabase.

 ## Features